lelutin/puppet-asterisk/README.md

 }
 ```

-One thing to watch out for, is that when you are giving a hash to the
+Keys that are present in the `$iax_options` paramter to the asterisk class will
-`asterisk` class, all the default values are not present anymore!
-So, you need
+override the default options (or set new ones for options that are not present
-to define values for all of those that you are not overriding.
-Here is the
+in the default option hash).
+This lets you use all the default values but
+change only a couple of values.

-default hash with the default values, as defined in params.pp:
+Here is the default hash with the default values, as defined in params.pp:

 ```puppet
 $iax_options = {